15 Visualization

 • Once measurements are missing, they remain missing, at least for the apples displayed in the table.
 That suggests that apples dropped out of the study, maybe they fell to the ground, were eaten or harvested.

 • Apple identifiers are not unique across the trees.
-Apples with id 11, 15, and 17 appear on tree #1 and on tree #2.
-That is important information; if we want to calculate summary statistics for apples, we must also take tree numbers into account.
+Apples with the same id appear on both trees.
+If we want to calculate summary statistics for apples, we must also take tree numbers into account.
 The technical term for this arrangement is that apple ids are nested within the tree ids.

-Other aspects of the data that are difficult to ascertain from the table:
+Other aspects of the data are difficult to ascertain from the table:

 • Apple diameters should not decrease over time.
 You need to scan every row to check for possible violations; they would suggest measurement errors.